dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

-To do that, let's first get the connected components dataframe:
+To do that, let's first get the connected components `DataFrame`:

 ```python
 cc_df, _ = fd.connected_components()
 ```

-Next we will group the connected components dataframe to show only the duplicates:
+Next, we will group the connected components `DataFrame` to show only the duplicates:

 ```python
 def get_clusters_of_duplicates(df, sort_by='count', min_count=2, ascending=False):